PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 ---------------------
 </pre>

 The first thing new proc does is find a unique process id (1840 - 1855).
-This pid serves to uniquely identify a process.
+This pid will identify the process.
 As this is the first time newproc() is being called, the unique process id will be 1.

 Newproc then sets up the process (1859 - 1870).
 This setup assumes the existence of a currently running process which can be found at u.u_procp.
-As this is the first process, all that setup can be ignored (although we will circle back to this when talking about subsequent processes).
+As this is process #1, most of this setup can be ignored (although we will circle back to this when talking about subsequent processes).

 More setup occurs (1870 - 1888), and then we reach a critical line - ```c savu(u.u_rsav);```.
 This line calls a special